 There are multiple closely related knotweed species present in New York State and the Adirondack PRISM: Japanese knotweed, giant knotweed, and Bohemian knotweed.
 All species are fast-growing, herbaceous perennial shrubs with jointed, hollow stems.
 The leaves vary in size between each species, but are generally alternate, leathery, and broadly ovate.
 A cascade of white flowers bloom in August, and dormant reddish-brown stems are visible in winter.

+NOTE: If you receive a "sign in" message, click cancel to continue.
 Confirmed observations of Knotweed spp. submitted to the NYS Invasive Species Database.
 For more information, visit iMapInvasives

 Knotweed species are found along forest edges and stream banks, as well as in disturbed and open areas such as roadways.